 - Ability to manage telecommunication projects and facilities, complying with current legislation, ensuring the quality of service

-The course Advanced Multimedia Services is coordinated with the subject of Design and Operation of Communication Networks (DORC) as follows: DORC addresses the provision and servicing of multimedia content primarily at link and network layers, from the perspective of the organization deploying the networks.
+The course Design and Operation of Communication Networks (DORC) is coordinated with the subject of Advanced Multimedia Services as follows: DORC addresses the provision and servicing of multimedia content primarily at link and network layers, from the perspective of the organization deploying the networks.
 On the other hand, in the course of Advanced Multimedia Services aspects of transport level and application-related multimedia service, with an emphasis on end-to-end communication, are covered from the perspective of the user and the developer of multimedia software.